Skip to main content

 Set node IP address

-If your new node has a different IP address then you must edit the node configuration file /var/ton-work/db/config.json and set the leaf .addrs[0].ip to decimal representation of new IP address.
-You can use this python script to convert your IP to decimal.
+If your new node has a different IP address, you need to update the node configuration file located at /var/ton-work/db/config.json.
+Change the value of leaf.addrs[0].ip to reflect the new IP address in decimal format.
+You can use this Python script to convert your IP address to decimal.

 Ensure proper database permissions